-You know your employees and engineers are proficient and trustworthy.
-What your customer sees, however, is that a strange person is in their home and is fiddling with a very expensive piece of equipment.
-That's a recipe for customer anxiety.
-Using digital processes to speed service, help your engineers work more effectively, and reduce costs gives your customers a sense of confidence and trust in your business.
+You know that your employees and engineers are proficient and trustworthy.
+What your customer sees, however, is a stranger in their home, fiddling with a very expensive piece of equipment.
+They may already be nervous about the issue, so you don't want to make them even more anxious.

-2. Pinpoint your pain points.
+2. Pinpoint your pain points

 Pain Point #1: Paperwork disappears into the void.